jsugg/emotion-data-fusion/README.md

 The script can be executed from the command line with the following command:

-- To perform both restructuring and cleanup: `python script.py /path/to/your/directory --all`
+- To perform both restructuring and cleanup: `python emomerger.py /path/to/your/directory --merge`

-Replace `script.py` with the actual name of the Python script, and `/path/to/your/directory` with the actual path to the directory containing the files.
-The `--help` or `-h` flag is automatically provided by argparse and will display the help messages defined in the script.
+Where `/path/to/your/directory` is the folder where you have both datasets.

+If you have some tasks to complete before the cleanup, you can simply merge by executing these commands one by one:
+- `python emomerger.py /path/to/your/directory --restructure`
+- `python emomerger.py /path/to/your/directory --cleanup`

 ## Licensing